ncsa/Delta_doc/docs/source/running_jobs/index.rst

 The default job requeue or restart policy is set to not allow jobs to be automatically requeued or restarted (as of 12/19/2022).

-To enable automatic requeue and restart of a job by slurm, please add the following slurm directive
+To enable automatic requeue and restart of a job by Slurm, please add the following slurm directive:

 .. code-block::

    --requeue

-When a job is requeued due to an evant like a node failure, thebatch script is initiated from its beginning.
+When a job is requeued due to an event like a node failure, the batch script is initiated from its beginning.
-Job scripts need to be written to handle automatically restarting from checkpoints etc.
+Job scripts need to be written to handle automatically restarting from checkpoints.

 Monitoring a Node During a Job
 ---------------------------------